Universal initial state preparation for first quantized quantum simulations: Overview

 \section{Overview}

-This document contains supplemental material pertaining to the article ``Universal Initial State Preparation for first quantized quantum simulations''.
-We begin in Section ~\ref{sec:theory_primer} by providing a short primer on group and representation theory topics relevant to the main article and this supplement.
-In Section~\ref{sec:u3-example}, we present a complete $U(3)$ example for $N=3$ particles in $d=3$ modes, listing every Schur-basis state together with their Fock occupations, $\mathfrak{su}(3)$ Dynkin weights, Gelfand--Tsetlin (GT) labels, and normalized computational-basis expansions (Table~\ref{table:all_schur_states}).
-Section~\ref{sec:dynkin-to-gt} gives a deterministic polynomial-time algorithm, \textsc{DynkinToGT}, that maps any permissible Dynkin weight within an irrep to one valid GT pattern of a chosen Young diagram, including explicit recovery of standard weights and interlacing constraints; pseudocode is provided (Algorithm~\ref{alg:DynkinToGT}).
-We then develop, in the resource-estimation core of the supplement, a detailed Toffoli-equivalent (TE) and qubit model for the Bacon--Chuang--Harrow (BCH) quantum Schur transform, including register encodings, two-level compilation, global error budgeting for rotation synthesis, and online evaluation of reduced-Wigner coefficients with streaming reversible arithmetic and CORDIC angle generation.
-Subsequent sections quantify the Linear Combination of Unitaries (LCU) block-encoding stage specialized to fixed statistics sector, covering \textsc{PREP} via clean-ancilla advanced quantum read-only memory (QROAM) with alias sampling and \textsc{SEL} via mask lookup.
-We analyze two realizations of the block encoding: naive repeat-until-success (RUS) and coherent oblivious amplitude amplification (OAA).
-Finally, Section~\ref{sec:total-cost} summarizes end-to-end TE costs and peak qubit footprints, combining block encoding with the inverse quantum Schur transform.
+This document contains supplemental material pertaining to the article ``Universal initial state preparation for first quantized quantum simulations''.
+We begin in Section~\ref{sec:theory_primer} with a short primer on the group- and representation-theoretic concepts underlying the main article and this supplement.
+Section~\ref{sec:u3-example} then presents a complete $U(3)$ example for $N=3$ particles in $d=3$ modes, listing every Schur-basis state together with its Fock occupation, $\mathfrak{su}(3)$ Dynkin weight, Gelfand--Tsetlin (GT) label, and normalized computational-basis expansion (Table~\ref{table:all_schur_states}); this example exhibits the weight degeneracies and symmetric-group multiplicities absent from the minimal $\mathfrak{su}(2)$ case of the main text.
+Section~\ref{sec:dynkin-to-gt} supplies the classical preprocessing routine invoked in the main text: a deterministic polynomial-time algorithm, \textsc{DynkinToGT}, that maps any permissible Dynkin weight of an irrep to a valid GT pattern of the chosen Young diagram, with explicit recovery of standard weights and enforcement of the interlacing constraints (Algorithm~\ref{alg:DynkinToGT}).

+The resource-estimation core of the supplement develops closed-form Toffoli-equivalent (TE) and qubit models for the two realizations of the quantum Schur transform employed in the main text.
+For the Bacon--Chuang--Harrow (BCH) construction, we detail register encodings, two-level compilation of the reduced-Wigner operators, global error budgeting for rotation synthesis, and the online evaluation of reduced-Wigner coefficients via streaming reversible arithmetic with CORDIC angle generation.
+A parallel model is developed in Section~\ref{sec:krovi_resource} for the corrected Krovi--Burchardt (KB) high-dimensional Schur transform, covering its three stages: the preprocessing isometry, the quantum Fourier transform over the symmetric group (for which we analyze and compare both the Beals and the Kawano--Sekigawa constructions), and the compression isometry built from $F$-moves, whose rotation angles we provision by online evaluation of the closed-form $F$-symbols.